 - With just 4 rooms, and no pretention or fanfare, this place has a lovely, laid-back, intimate vibe

-- Super-friendly service from Ben and Neil, plus plenty of affection from Arthur, Beetle and Peggy!
+- Super-friendly service from Ben and Neil, plus plenty of affection from their pets - Arthur, Beetle and Peggy!

 - A short drive from some of the finest unspoilt beaches in Andalucia, with spectacular coastal hiking and biking too